mrcsmonteiro/wiki-js-deployment/README.md

 - **Ansible Provisioning**: A `null_resource` in Terraform executes an **Ansible playbook** on the newly created EC2 instance.
 This is a crucial step for installing and configuring the Wiki.js application, its dependencies, and the database.
 The `null_resource` uses a `local-exec` provisioner to run Ansible from your local machine.
 It has a `depends_on` rule to ensure it only runs after the EC2 instance is available.
 A `triggers` block is also used to hash the content of the Ansible playbooks, forcing a re-run if any changes are made.
 - **Outputs**: Several outputs are defined to provide useful information after deployment, such as the public IP of the EC2 instance, the CloudFront domain name, and the `ssh` command for connecting to the server.
 - **Backend & Providers**: Terraform's state is stored remotely in an **S3 bucket**, enabling collaboration and preventing data loss.
 The configuration uses two **AWS providers**, one for the primary region of deployment and a second for `us-east-1`, which is required for creating CloudFront distributions with ACM certificates.

+### Ansible Provisioning

+The Ansible playbook automates the software installation and configuration on the EC2 instance.
+It is the final step in the deployment process, following the creation of all AWS resources by Terraform.

+#### Key Roles of the Ansible Playbook
+- **Docker & Docker Compose**: The playbook's primary function is to set up a **containerized environment** for Wiki.js.
+It installs **Docker** and **Docker Compose**, ensuring the `ubuntu` user has the necessary permissions to run Docker commands.
+This approach provides a portable and isolated environment for the application.
+- **Application Deployment**: It uses **Jinja2 templates** to dynamically create a `.env` file and a `docker-compose.yml` file.
+These files contain sensitive information and service definitions, respectively, based on variables defined in `vars.yml`.
+It then uses Docker Compose to pull the Wiki.js and PostgreSQL images and run them as services.
+The use of the `--force-recreate` flag ensures a clean deployment and an updated application.
+- **Nginx as a Reverse Proxy**: The playbook installs and configures **Nginx** to act as a reverse proxy.
+This allows Nginx to listen on standard **HTTP port 80** and forward requests to the Wiki.js container running on its internal port.
+It also handles the configuration for the custom domain name.
+Nginx is crucial for directing traffic from CloudFront to the correct application service.
+- **Idempotency and Diagnostics**: The playbook is designed to be **idempotent**, meaning it can be run multiple times without causing unintended changes.
+It includes several diagnostic steps (`debug` and `shell` commands) to check the status of Docker and Nginx services, which is useful for troubleshooting.
+- **Configuration**: The playbook is configured via `inventory.ini` and `vars.yml`.
+The `inventory.ini` file specifies the target host (the EC2 instance IP), while `vars.yml` contains key variables like domain names and database credentials.